 This frugal living idea is a big one for us.
 We are a family of 5 so things can get really expensive.
 We do treat ourselves once a month or so but other than that we try to entertain ourselves at home.

-Getting rid of cable has been a blessing because now we have tons of move options.
+Getting rid of cable has been a blessing because now we have tons of movie options.
 We also play games like Jenga, card games or download some free books online to read aloud.
 This not only saves money but it also gives us quality family time.

 9. Eat at Home